-Did you know that the average American throws away at least 7 pounds of garbage a day?
+Did you know the average American throws away at least 7 pounds of garbage daily?

 Garbage disposals help reduce that number by breaking up biodegradable food and flushing it through your plumbing.
-What a great way to reduce your daily waste!
-In order to keep your garbage disposals running like new, there are some simple things you can do.
+It’s a great way to reduce your daily waste.
+You can do some simple things to keep your garbage disposals running like new and prevent needing garbage disposal repair.

 Here are some things you will learn in this article:

-- How to Extend the Life of Your Garbage Disposals
+- How to Extend the Life of Your Garbage Disposal

 - Good Garbage Disposal Habits